We are stronger than ever, together.

 This will be my tenth year raising critically needed funds for the Los Angeles LGBT Center and the San Francisco AIDS Foundation.
 It's humbling to think how much good we've been able to do together thanks to your support.
 Thanks to you, I've helped to raise over $35,000 for these to organizations work in the fight to end AIDS!

 Joining this cause changed my life in a very significant way.
 I'm part of a 20 million mile journey that still isn't over, so I'm adding another 545 to the tally.
-And yes, I'm still hitting the road on the weekends as a Training Ride Leader in 2021, helping riders prepare for the challenge ahead.
+This time, it's different though, because the ride I lovingly refer to as "summer camp for grown-ups" has been upended by the coronavirus pandemic.
+This time, we are all riding together to end AIDS but we will be doing so on our own.

 My mom inspired me to work in health care and make charity an important value in both my young and my adult life.
 And though we never got to do this ride together in person, she's right by my side in spirit.
 But it's all of you inspire me to keep climbing back on my bike year after year.
 As a child she and I shared a complete shock and incomprehension at the way people living with AIDS were being treated.
 She would fearlessly correct anyone who spread misinformation about how the disease was transmitted.
 When I was in high school & college, she ran a homeless drop-in shelter and helped HIV-positive clients connect with the help they needed.